 With end-of-semester exams sandwiched between Thanksgiving and Christmas, December is a challenge for any student struggling with depression or anxiety.

-The CU Denver counseling center reports that from October 2018 to October 2019, crisis walk-ins are up 40%.
+The CU Denver Counseling Center reports that from October 2018 to October 2019, crisis walk-ins are up 40%.
 The good news is more students are reaching out for help, but counselors are seeing more students in distress.
 Of the 40% of students who presented in crisis the past year, 42% met the criteria of being actively suicidal.
 It’s a mental health crisis reflected nationwide.

-Over the past 10 years, anxiety and depression has doubled among college-aged students.
+Over the past 10 years, anxiety and depression have doubled among college-aged students.
 Our campus feels it more than most: research shows the students most at risk for suicide are ethnic minorities, women, veterans and LGBTQ students—60% of CU Denver’s student body.

 That’s why it’s important you know what to say—or where to direct your friends—if someone comes to you for help.